SoftDev4Research/4OSS-lesson/_episodes/05-contribution-governance-communication.md

 > ## `.discussion`
 >
 > Let's discuss what types of comunication media do people prefer.
-Think about how big is the team,
+Think about the team size,
-> and what would be most convenient for people to adopt as communication media.
+> and what would be most convenient way for people to communicate and get updates.
-> You have 5 min to discuss in groups.
+> You have 5 min to discuss, in groups.
 {: .discussion}

 > ## `.testimonial`